Women in Automotive Retailing

-Tom: Branching off of our conversation of car buying with women – how are you maybe in your department, innovating the way that people maybe communicate with the dealership or how are you using technology to connect with your customers and help them?
+Tom: Branching off of our conversation of car buying with women – how are you may be in your department, innovating the way that people may communicate with the dealership or how are you using technology to connect with your customers and help them?

 Veronica: I think you have to constantly innovate yourself in order to stay with the times because if not you know you become obsolete, and you know people forget about you.
 Social media, I believe is huge in reaching out to customers.